psu-arts-arch-3/art-203/lesson-2/intro-to-html.md

 #### HTML5

 The fifth worldwide update to HTML \(launched in 2014\) introduced a number of new elements designed to help organize page content.
 These all function the same as a `<div>` but they have more unique names so anyone reading your code can more easily figure out what you're up to.
+These sections are ubiquitous, and will help you think about organizing content even if you're not coding from scratch.

 `<header>` The top section of a webpage.